 The highest priority is currently health and social care workers and those over the age of 80.
 This will then be followed by other age groups, down to priority level 4, where any person who is considered clinically extremely vulnerable to COVID-19 (including CLL patients) will be invited at the same time as those aged 70-74.
 It’s known that age is the biggest risk factor for serious illness from COVID-19, and it is anticipated that many CLL patients will fall into the over 75 categories.
 Additionally, you may meet the criteria because of your work.

 NOTE: the exception to this advice is those who are pregnant or planning to become so within three months of vaccination, and children under 16, both of whom are currently advised not to have the vaccine.

 As each group is invited to start having a vaccine, you will receive a letter to inform you of this.
 Please do not contact your GP to request an earlier vaccination, as this will not be possible.
 We will look to update our advice as each new group is invited.

 It may be some time before all groups are vaccinated.
 This is the largest mass vaccination programme ever undertaken by the NHS.
-Additionally, there are just two vaccines currently approved.
+Additionally, there are just three vaccines currently approved, but only the Oxford and Pfizer ones are being used at the moment.
 The Pfizer-BioNTech vaccine and the Oxford Astra Zeneca vaccine.
 A total of about 140 million doses have been ordered but extra doses and other vaccines will be needed to cover the whole population of vulnerable and elderly people, and more still if the vaccine was to be rolled out to the wider population.
 Therefore, we need to use the doses already available to cover as many people as possible, which is why the second vaccination is being delayed.